vkleer/CI_PP3_5x5_TicTacToe/README.md

 - [**email_validator**](https://pypi.org/project/email-validator/) is used to validate the players' email address when entered on registration and log in.
 It must follow the format of 'name@example.com'.

 ## Features
-The website has a total of 7 main features:
+The website has a total of 8 main features:

 ### Game logo
 - Logo created from ASCII characters
-- Is present everywhere throughout the program except during the game to make room for the 5x5 grid -Covers user story
+- Is present everywhere throughout the program except during the game to make room for the 5x5 grid

 ### Log in menu
 - Presents users with the option to log in, create an account or quit the game
+- Validates the input, providing feedback if input was invalid.
+User will be prompted to try again if a non-existing option was selected.
+- Covers user story **2**, **3**, **5** and **10**

+### Log in
+- Asks for a registered email address from player 1 and player 2, which must follow the format of 'name@example.com'
+- Validates the email address, providing feedback if input was invalid.
+    - If the input follows the correct format, compare the entered email address to the list of email addresses in the database (Google Sheets file)
+        - If the email address is not registered, present the player with the option to try a different email address or create a new account
-- Covers user story
+- Covers user story **3** and **10**

 ### Create new account
 - Allows users to create a new account for the game